 In addition, there will be a minimum of 8 bipartite invitation slots offered to specific athletes, worldwide, by World Triathlon (the international federation) after the closing of the Paralympic Games qualifying points window.
 U.S. athletes may receive a bipartite invitation(s), but this is separate from the way that quota spots in each sport class are filled (e.g., the athletes added via bipartite invitations would be in addition to the country quota spots already filled via USA Triathlon’s selection criteria).

-The complete 2020 U.S. Paralympic Team for Tokyo will be named in mid-July (the exact date TBD).
+The complete 2020 U.S. Paralympic Team for Tokyo will be named on July 6.

 For more information about USA Triathlon’s road to the Tokyo Olympics, visit usatriathlon.org/Tokyo2020.
 In addition, USA Triathlon is sharing the stories of U.S. elite triathletes in the lead-up to the Games with its Tokyo United campaign.
 Follow @usatriathlon on Instagram, Facebook and Twitter to find these stories and more Olympic- and Paralympic-themed #TokyoUnited content.